 ![]() |

-Trauma occurs when a person's nervous system is overwhelmed, often by an actual or perceived threat to life or threat to their sense of self.
+Trauma occurs when a person's nervous system is overwhelmed, often by an actual or perceived threat to life.
 The perception of trauma can be associated with 1) an acute event, for example rape, accident, horror, surgery, abuse, war, or 2) with a chronic situation in which the person is overwhelmed with ongoing mental, physical or sexual abuse.
-When a child experiences emotional and/or physical abuse or neglect the world is perceived as essentially unsafe and fearful, it becomes very difficult to trust people and indeed experience in general.
-Consequently the child is predisposed to suffering additional traumas, dysregulation of their nervous system and chronic anxiety.
 Symptoms of trauma are wide and varied, and may include panic attacks, feeling overwhelmed, anxiety, obsessions, phobias, hyper-vigilance, learning difficulties, numbness, feeling spaced out, sleep disturbances, difficulties with concentration.

 For an appointment or further details you can contact Kate at: